Best Places for Shopping in the Maldives

 Price: MVR 80 to 150

 Lacquer products constitute another form of traditional Maldivian handicrafts.
 These include various goods such as vases, boxes, plates, baskets and even pens, mostly made of wood.
-They are painted in colours of red, black and yellow derived from the juice of certain trees, to make them durable.
-These products look sophisticated and are a must buy in Maldives.
+They are painted in colours of red, black and yellow derived from the juice of certain trees to make them durable.
+These products look sophisticated and are a must-buy in the Maldives.

 Where to buy: Chaandhanee Magu

 Price: MVR 300 to 5000

 When in Maldives, you might use the public ferry system for island hopping.
 These boats are called Dhonis.
 Originally made of wood with sails, these have been used as fishing boats by the Islanders for a long time.
 Eventually, these boats became mechanised and are now used for various purposes.
 Of course, we are not suggesting that you carry an entire boat with you!
 But miniature versions of these boats are available in multiple places and make for exciting souvenirs to add to your shopping in Maldives.